Commuting symplectomorphisms and Dehn twists in divisors

 \subsection{Elliptic relation for commuting symplectomorphisms}

 To prove Theorem~\ref{th:twist_inf_grass}, we use the elliptic relation (Theorem~\ref{th:ell_rel}) which we now discuss.

-Let $X$ be a symplectic manifold satisfying the $W^+$ condition (e.g.~$X$ is K\" ahler and Fano or $K_X$ is sufficiently positive), see Definition~\ref{def:weak_monot}.
-For any symplectomorphism $f:X\to X$ one defines its Floer cohomology $HF(f)$.
-It is a $\Z_2$-graded vector space, $HF(f)=HF^0(f)\oplus HF^1(f)$, over the Novikov field
+Let $X$ be a symplectic manifold satisfying the $W^+$ condition explained in Section~\ref{sec:ell_rel}; for example, $X$ can be a K\" ahler manifold which is either Fano, or whose canonical class $K_X$ is sufficiently positive.
+Given a symplectomorphism $f\co X\to X$, one defines its Floer cohomology $HF^*(f)$.
+It is a $\Z_2$-graded vector space, $HF^*(f)=HF^0(f)\oplus HF^1(f)$, over the Novikov field

-For any two commuting symplectomorphisms $f,g:X\to X$ we define invertible automorphisms
+For any two commuting symplectomorphisms $f,g\co X\to X$ we define invertible automorphisms

-The definition briefly is that we pick a time-dependent almost complex structure $J$ and a Hamiltonian $H$ to define the group $HF(f;J,H)$.
-It is canonically isomorphic (on the chain level) to $HF(gfg^{-1}; g^*J, H\circ g)$ by composing all pseudo-holomorphic curves with $g$.
+The construction of $HF^*(f)$ uses a time-dependent almost complex structure $J$ and a Hamiltonian $H$ to define a vector space $HF^*(f;J,H)$.
+This vector space is canonically isomorphic (on the chain level) to $HF^*(gfg^{-1}; g^*J, H\circ g)$ by composing all pseudo-holomorphic curves with $g$.
 If $f,g$ commute, $g\hf$ is the composition of isomorphisms

 where the last arrow is the continuation map associated to a homotopy of data from $(g^*J,H\circ g)$ to $(J,H)$.